gallevi10/Projects-in-C/README.md

 ## 12-bit CPU Assembler

-**Description**: An assembler for a 12-bit CPU, designed to convert assembly code into machine code and then to encrypt it into BASE64 form.<br>
+An assembler for a 12-bit CPU, designed to convert assembly code into machine code and then to encrypt it into BASE64 form.<br>
 Includes various data structures and features for instruction parsing and machine code generation.

 ---

 ## Complex Calculator

-**Description**: A command-line tool for performing various operations on complex numbers.<br>
+A command-line tool for performing various operations on complex numbers.<br>
 Operations include addition, subtraction, multiplication (by real and imaginary numbers), and calculating the absolute value.

 ---

 ## Circular Fibonacci Series

-**Description**: Generates the Fibonacci series up to a specified position and stores it in a circular linked list.<br>
+Generates the Fibonacci series up to a specified position and stores it in a circular linked list.<br>
 The series can be printed in descending order or saved to a file.